 Figure 6 shows the result of ultrasonic machining on aviation honeycomb material.

 Fig. 6 ultrasonic machining of aviation honeycomb materials

-Metal materials with certain toughness, such as titanium alloy, high-temperature alloy and high-strength steel, are prone to problems such as tool sticking and serious tool wear due to high processing temperature.
+Metal materials with a certain level of toughness, such as titanium alloys, high-temperature alloys, and high-strength steels, are prone to issues such as tool adhesion and rapid tool wear due to high processing temperatures.

-Ultrasonic machining can reduce the cutting force, reduce cutting temperature, improve chip shape, reduce sticking and prolong tool life.
+Ultrasonic machining can reduce cutting force, lower cutting temperature, improve chip shape, reduce tool adhesion, and extend tool life.

-The comparison of tool wear between ultrasonic machining and ordinary machining of titanium alloy is shown in Fig. 7.
+Figure 7 shows a comparison of tool wear between ultrasonic machining and conventional machining of titanium alloys.

 a) Comparison of cutting tools under different removal amounts